 Travel & Business Expense Policy

 Employees of Loyola University Chicago (LUC) may charge against appropriate University accounts normal and reasonable travel, business and entertainment related expenses incurred for a University business purpose as it pertains to local transportation and out-of-town travel.
 These expenses should be incurred to further the educational, research and public service mission of the University.
+Amounts not approved or considered excessive by the University are authorized to be deducted and any expenses submitted after a reasonable period of time, as defined by University policy, will be reviewed for potential tax implications.

 This policy promotes the proper stewardship and general guidelines for the appropriate and legal uses of LUC funds.
 The University receives, from a variety of sources, funds that carry with them certain fiduciary responsibilities.
 Inherent in these responsibilities is the requirement to operate the institution under guidance set forth by the Board of Trustees, to follow Generally Accepted Accounting Principles (GAAP), and to comply with all federal, state, and local rules and regulations, while supporting the University's mission.